Denis535/CleanArchitectureGameFramework/Packages/com.denis535.clean-architecture-game-framework/Readme.md

 ## Namespaces
 The package contains the following namespaces and types:
-- Framework - the root namespace.
+- Framework - the root subject area namespace.
     - Program              - The program entity.
-- Framework.UI - the presentation namespace.
+- Framework.UI - the presentation subject area namespace.
     - UITheme              - The audio theme entity.
     - UIPlayList           - The audio playlist.
     - UIScreen             - The graphics screen entity.